PoomSmart/EmojiFonts/CAVEATS.md

 # Caveats

-Missing emojis or limitations of each themed font will be listed here.
+Missing emojis or limitations of each non-Apple themed font will be listed here.

-## Twitter Twemoji

-- Nothing of significant.

-## Google Noto Emoji
+## Blobmoji Emoji

 - Nothing of significant.